What Does a Hospitalist Do?

 - Certification: Many employers require hospitalists to be board certified in internal medicine or family practice medicine.
 This certification is granted by The American Board of Internal Medicine, a member board of the American Board of Medical Specialties.

 You should have several essential qualities to succeed as a hospitalist.

-- Communication skills: You can't do this job without excellent listening and speaking skills.
+- Communication skills: Excellent listening and speaking skills are a requirement.
 Not only must hospitalists interact with patients, but they must also be able to understand and be understood by colleagues as they act as coordinators of patients' medical teams.

 The U.S. Bureau of Labor statistics anticipates job growth for physicians and surgeons in general at about 13% through 2026.
 This is faster than average for all occupations, and hospitalists should see even more job growth as the occupation becomes more established.

-Hospitalists work in hospitals, but they might also work for larger group practices.
-This career involves a great deal of patient contact and requires patients, stress management, and empathy.
-You might be exposed to contagious illnesses.
+Hospitalists work in hospitals, but they also work for larger group practices.
+This career involves a great deal of patient contact and requires patience, stress management, and empathy.
+They may be exposed to contagious illnesses.